ufs-community/ufs-s2s-model/parm/REGTEST-FINGERPRINT.md

 * Oct.
 13, 2018 - Revised "regression test description" in compsets/fv3mom6cice5.input.
 * Oct.
 18, 2018 - Prep for benchmark
 * Dec  20, 2018 - Updating mediator files (FV3 results change with update of code)
+* Mar.
+11, 2019 - Updating inputs for MOM6 and CICE5 to be templates and updated baselines
+                  and created new baselines for updated code